Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Proof of Approximation Theorems

 \begin{Lemma} Suppose that Condition {\rm (A2)} holds.
 For all $\theta \in \RR^{dK}$, we have

 which implies that $S(\theta)$ is strictly convex in $\theta$ for all $\theta\in \RR^{dK}$.
 Moreover, there exists some constant $c_1\in (0,1/2)$ such that: for all $\theta\in \Theta_{B}$,

 where $\kappa_1,\kappa_2$ are positive constants defined in Condition {\rm (A2)}. \end{Lemma} Lemma \ref{lem: convexity of H} implies that the function $S(\theta)$ is strictly convex over the entire space $\theta\in \RR^{dK}$, and becomes strongly convex when restricted to the bounded parameter set $\theta\in \Theta_B$.
+Consequently, the objective function $\phi(\theta)$ defined in \eqref{eq: minimax model} is also strictly convex over $\mathbb{R}^{dK}$ and strongly convex when restricted to $\Theta_B$.

 The following lemma establishes the continuity of the Hessian matrix.

 \begin{Lemma} Suppose that Condition {\rm (A2)} holds.
 There exists a constant $C>0$ such that for any $\theta,\theta' \in \RR^{dK}$,